midhunkalarikkal/FullDomain/Notes/React.md

 `Actual DOM`
 -------------
 - The Actual DOM is the real representation of the UI components in a web application.
-- Updating the Actual DOM is slow because it involves complex operations that require recalculating styles and re-rendering elements.
+- Updating the Actual DOM is slow and expensive because it involves complex operations that require recalculating styles and re-rendering elements.
 - Any change in the Actual DOM triggers a complete re-render of the entire UI, which can lead to performance issues.

 `Virtual DOM`